delay4now/main/gandhi-quotes-01.md

 > GANDHI: I mean a day of prayer and fasting.
 But of course no work could be done, no buses, no trains, no factories, no administration.
 The country would stop.

 ### Quote 12
+> SMUTS: I have thought of calling for a Royal Commission to "investigate" the new legislation.
+I think I could guarantee they would recommend the Act be repealed.
+>
+> GANDHI: I congratulate them.
+>
+> SMUTS:  But they might also recommend that future Indian immigration be severely restricted, even stopped.
+>
 > GANDHI: Immigration was not an issue on which we fought.
 It would be wrong of us to make it one now that we, we are in a position of advantage.

 ### Quote 13